 When you use an eCommerce platform, setting up an online store doesn't require special technical skills.
-You can simply select a template, customize it, and launch your site.
+You can simply select a template, customise it and launch your site.
 But there are several factors that you must address in order to ensure your website's content is correctly displayed and populated.

 - Straightforward layout

-Use clear, straightforward terms when labeling menus or pages within your site.
-UX experts can help you optimize site layout and navigation, but if you don't have the budget for this type of expertise, you can simply ask friends to perform specific tasks on your site and report any difficulties they encounter.
+Use clear, straightforward terms when labelling menus or pages within your site.
+UX experts can help you to optimise site layout and navigation, but if you haven't got the budget for this type of expertise, you can simply ask friends to perform specific tasks on your site and report any difficulties they encounter.

 - Effortless checkout

 Strive to offer a frictionless checkout process.
-Around two-thirds of online shopping carts are abandoned before customers complete a purchase, due in many cases to a difficult or slow checkout.
-Don't force customers to create an account if they don't want to, and don't include unexpected service fees.
+Around two-thirds of online shopping baskets are abandoned before customers complete a purchase, due in many cases to a difficult or slow checkout.
+Don't force customers to create an account if they don't want to and don't include unexpected service fees.